sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 wanted or needed by the players' characters.
 Pay attention to them, they are the protagonists in an epic.
 What would be miraculous for them to receive?

+Maybe you don't have to *create* the prize at all.
+What have the players been talking about, is there already a specific goal?
+What themes have already emerged through the action, dialogue and relationships?

 Take that prize and put it somewhere hard to get.

 It could be at the end of a road of trials, or inside the cave where they